UniFormal/MMT/src/mmt-isabelle/README.md

 ## isabelle mmt_build

-This is a thin wrapper for `sbt mmt/deploy` within the formal Isabelle environment and the correct directory in the MMT source tree.
-It also ensures that Isabelle/Scala has been properly bootstrapped beforehand (e.g. when working from the Isabelle repository).
+This is a thin wrapper for `sbt mmt/deploy` within the formal Isabelle environment and the correct directory in the MMT source tree; it trims the resulting jar to avoid duplicates of Scala libraries.
+Furthermore, it ensures that Isabelle/Scala has been properly bootstrapped beforehand (e.g. when working from the Isabelle repository).